rbmanez/Prosper-IT-Consulting-Internship/C#LiveProjectSprint.md

 ![pic of user story](pics/pic29.png)

 #### What is the issue?
-This user story had an issue with the top margin for the global CSS class inside all index pages, .defaultContainer, being too large.
-Also, the "Job Site" title in JobSites/Index view was outside of its container and it needed to be inside.
+This user story had an issue with the top margin for the global CSS class inside of all index pages, .defaultContainer, being too large.
+Also, the "Job Site" title in JobSites/Index view was outside of its container and it needed to be inside of it.

 ###### App before fix
 ![App before fix](pics/pic30.png)

 #### Why is this an issue?
-I went to Content/site.css (responsible for the global styling), located the .defaultContainer class, and found that the margin was not set appropriately.
+I went to Content/site.css (responsible for the global CSS styling), located the .defaultContainer CSS class, and found that the margin was not set appropriately.
 Then I went to JobSites/Index.cshtml and found the h2 for the "Job Site" title outside of the .defaultContainer.

 ###### Content/site.css code snippet
 ```css